stadium-software/validations-cheatsheet/README.md

 1. Custom validation definition using Javascript expressions
 2. Custom error message definition
-3. Programatic error state setting
+3. Programmatic error state setting
-4. Programatic error message definition
+4. Programmatic error message definition

 When upgrading a pre- 6.12 application in the 6.12 Stadium Designer, older validations will automatically be upgraded.